walliski/sourcemod-mapchooser-extended/README.md

 In the future, here might be a list of fixes compared to the original version uploaded to GitHub by powerlord.

+## Changes

+The changes that have been merged into this branch compared to powerlord's version.

+- Added support for custom map names.
+- Fixed Russian translations.

 ## Credits

 - [Powerlord, originally uploaded plugin](https://github.com/powerlord/sourcemod-mapchooser-extended)